 Optometry Admission Test (OAT)

 Detailed information about this exam, registration, score reporting, etc. is available at Association of Schools and Colleges of Optometry (ASCO) as a link on the "on-line registration for the Optometry Aptitude Test (OAT)" page.
-Be sure to take the courses that support the OAT BEFORE taking the OAT, including general chemistry, organic chemistry, physics, and several biology courses such as 110, 111, 112, and 220.
-The higher level biology courses, Genetics (321), A and P (355,356), Ecology (360) and Evolution (470), will help also but if you really know the general aspects of these subjects as presented in the lower level courses you'll be okay.
+Be sure to take the courses that support the OAT BEFORE taking the OAT, including general chemistry, organic chemistry, physics, and several biology courses such as BIOL 181, 182, 183 and 220.
+The higher level biology courses, Genetics (321), Anatomy and Physiology (355,356), Ecology (360) and Evolution (470), will help also, but if you really know the general aspects of these subjects as presented in the lower level courses you'll be okay.

 Pacific University School of Optometry